flossy83/CalibrationTools/README.md

 #### Changelog

-* [2021-06-15] v1.0b: fix missing icons error message if Windows display scaling is not multiple of 25.
+* [2021-06-15] v1.0b: fixed missing icons error message if Windows display scaling is not multiple of 25.
 * [2020-03-18] v1.0: initial release.

 #### Screenshots